Boris Johnson says leaving EU without trade deal ‘a strong possibility’ - The Courier

 The Prime Minister’s warning came after his dinner with European Commission president Ursula von der Leyen in Brussels on Wednesday failed to produce a breakthrough.

-The two leaders agreed that a decision on the future of the negotiations will be taken by the end of Sunday.
+The two leaders agreed that a decision on the future of the negotiations will be taken by the end of the weekend.

-Ms von der Leyen said at a Brussels summit, where she is due to update EU leaders on the state of play, that negotiations are “difficult”.
+On Thursday, Ms von der Leyen said at a summit of EU leaders that negotiations are “difficult”.

 In his first interview since the dinner, Mr Johnson said the UK will do “everything we possibly can” to get a deal when asked if it would be a failure of politics not to strike one.

-He said he would be willing to return to Brussels, or head to Paris or Berlin, to get a deal over the line, in a clear reference to French President Emmanuel Macron and German Chancellor Angela Merkel who are seen as two figures adamant not to cave in to British demands.
+He said he would be willing to return to Brussels, or head to Paris or Berlin to get a deal over the line, in a clear reference to French President Emmanuel Macron and German Chancellor Angela Merkel, who are seen as two figures adamant not to cave to British demands.

 “At the moment, I have to tell you in all candour that the treaty is not there yet and that is the strong view of our Cabinet as well,” Mr Johnson added.